atolab/zenoh-web/content/blog/2024-10-21-zenoh-firesong.md

 As a result of an incredible effort from the whole Zenoh team and Zenoh community, we can finally announce that Zenoh 1.0.0 *Firesong* is out!

-This release comes with a lot of features and improvements:
+This release marks an incredible milestone for Zenoh and comes with a lot of features and improvements:
 - API stabilization.
 Great attention has been given to the API, its revision and rework to provide the necessary level of stability and future extensibility.
 - The very first alpha version of the new TypeScript API.
 - A full rework of the Shared Memory subsystem in Zenoh, with a new API and more supported topologies.